ShivamMishra828/ai-notes-app/README.md

+Here's an updated version of the README file that includes Pinecone:
+README.md
+MarkDown

 # Note-Taker API

-A RESTful API for creating, managing, and categorizing notes.
+A RESTful API for creating, managing, and categorizing notes using cutting-edge AI technologies.

 ## Table of Contents